Florida Atlantic vs. Illinois College Basketball Predictions & Picks - December 5

 Florida Atlantic Performance Insights

-- The Owls put up 83.9 points per game (35th in college basketball) while giving up 67.1 per outing (100th in college basketball).
-They have a +134 scoring differential and outscore opponents by 16.8 points per game.
+- The Owls outscore opponents by 16.8 points per game (scoring 83.9 points per game to rank 36th in college basketball while allowing 67.1 per outing to rank 97th in college basketball) and have a +134 scoring differential overall.

-- Florida Atlantic wins the rebound battle by an average of 5.9 boards.
-It collects 35.4 rebounds per game (90th in college basketball) compared to its opponents' 29.5.
+- Florida Atlantic wins the rebound battle by 5.9 boards on average.
+It collects 35.4 rebounds per game, which ranks 90th in college basketball, while its opponents pull down 29.5 per contest.

-- Florida Atlantic knocks down 8.9 three-pointers per game (67th in college basketball) at a 38.4% rate (37th in college basketball), compared to the 7 per game its opponents make, at a 32% rate.
+- Florida Atlantic knocks down 8.9 three-pointers per game (67th in college basketball), 1.9 more than its opponents (7).
+It is shooting 38.4% from deep (37th in college basketball) while allowing opponents to shoot 32%.

+- The Owls rank 16th in college basketball with 107 points scored per 100 possessions, and 88th in college basketball defensively with 85.6 points conceded per 100 possessions.

-- Florida Atlantic has won the turnover battle by 1.8 per game, committing 10.3 (68th in college basketball) while forcing 12.1 (185th in college basketball).
+- Florida Atlantic has come out ahead in the turnover battle by 1.8 turnovers per game, committing 10.3 (67th in college basketball play) while forcing 12.1 (184th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.